cloudcreativity/laravel-json-api/docs/upgrade.md

 ### Controllers

 The `EloquentController` no longer has any constructor dependencies.
 Previously you were injecting a model and optionally a hydrator.
-These can be removed.
+These must be removed.
 Note that the Eloquent Controller has been deprecated as it now does not have any unique code - you can extend `JsonApiController` directly.

 If you were overloading any of the methods in either `EloquentController` or `JsonApiController`, you may find that some of the method signatures have been modified.
 Refer to the `JsonApiController` for the new signatures.

-Note that we have now implemented fully support for relationships, and the updated `JsonApiController` will handle these automatically.
+Note that we have now implemented full support for relationships, and the updated `JsonApiController` will handle these automatically.
 If you had a custom implementation for relationship endpoints, you will need to refer to the documentation on relationships.